-[This section implements in part 33CFR § 103.505 (g).
-Include in this section the response procedures that will be implemented in the event of a report of suspicious activity within the COTP/FMSC AOR.
-Include expected timeframes for responding to security threats or breaches of security, including provisions for maintaining infrastructure and operations in the port.
-The content for this subsection may be included in a separate appendix, for example, to address and provide information security for law enforcement sensitive information.]
+[This section implements in part 33 C.F.R. § 103.505(g).
+Include in this section the response procedures that will be implemented in the event of a report of suspicious activity within the COTP/FMSC AOR. {mtsa regulated entities should be following their Approved Security plan procedures}.
+Include expected timeframes for responding to Security threats or breaches of Security, including provisions for maintaining infrastructure and operations in the port {may link as appropriate to other applicable plans}.
+The content for this subsection may be included in a Separate appendix, for example, to address and provide information security for law enforcement sensitive information.]

-- (a) (U) Reporting of suspicious activity will be in accordance with the information and procedures listed in Section 3420 of this plan. - (b) () [Insert procedures for reporting suspicious activity to the COTP/FMSC using communications protocols and procedures contained in Section 3400]. - 5420 (U) Procedures for Responding to Breaches of Security.
+- (a) (U) Reporting of suspicious activity will be in accordance with the communication protocols and procedures listed in Sections 3400 and 3420 of this plan. - (b) (U) [Insert procedures for reporting suspicious activity to the COTP/FMSC using communications protocols and procedures contained in Section 3400.]

+5420 (U) Procedures for Responding to Breaches of Security.

-[This section implements, in part, 33CFR § 103.505 (g).
+[This section implements, in part, 33 C.F.R. § 103.505(g).
 Include in this section entities responsible for responding to breaches of security.
-The AMSC will consider jurisdictional and geographic capabilities of Federal, State, Tribal, territorial, and local law enforcement agencies and consequences mitigation resources in determining which agency or agencies will respond to breaches of security at high consequence targets.
-The content for this subsection may be included in a separate appendix, for example, to address and provide information security for law enforcement sensitive information.]
+The AMSC will consider jurisdictional and geographic capabilities of Federal, State, Tribal, territorial, and local law enforcement agencies and consequences mitigation resources in determining which agency or agencies will respond to breaches of security at